Afiru21/Development/README.md

 ## Screenshots of the completed website
-*These are some screen shoots of mt completed website* *this is the link to  my website prototype : https://afiru21.github.io/Development/hotbeans-careers-main/hotbeans-careers-main/hotbeans-careers/index.html *
+*These are some screen shoots of my completed website* *this is the link to  my website prototype : https://afiru21.github.io/Development/hotbeans-careers-main/hotbeans-careers-main/hotbeans-careers/index.html *

 #### Home page